naman20sharma/Validator-Transaction-Processor/README.md

 }
 ```

----

 ## Design Decisions

-* **Conflict Resolution**: To avoid double-spending or race conditions, each batch avoids including multiple transactions that touch the same accounts.
-Conflicting ones are deferred to future batches.
+- Conflict Resolution: Transactions that touch the same accounts are deferred to future batches.

-* **Batching**: Max 100 transactions per batch, max 100 batches/sec.
-This simulates real-time leader tick batching.
+- Batching: Max 100 transactions per batch, max 100 batches/sec.

-* **Loose Coupling**: The UDP listener, batch sender, and snapshot saver are fully decoupled and communicate via in-memory buffers.
+- Loose Coupling: UDP listener, batch sender, and snapshot saver are decoupled with in-memory buffers.

-* **Logging**: Transaction stats (received, processed, fees, etc.) are logged every 30s.
+- Logging: Stats logged every 30s.

-* **Cross-Platform Support**: `make full` detects `Darwin` (macOS) or Linux and launches new terminals accordingly.

----
+- Cross-Platform Support: make full adapts for macOS and Linux.

-## Trade-offs
+## Trade-offs and Future Improvements

-* **Error Tolerance**: Invalid transactions are logged but do not interrupt the processing of the batch.
-This increases fault tolerance but risks overlooking frequent or critical transaction issues if not monitored carefully.

-* **No Persistent Queueing**: Transactions are held in memory before batching.
-If the validator crashes before processing them, the in-flight transactions are lost.
-A persistent queue (e.g., file-based or Redis) could improve fault tolerance but adds complexity.

-* **Simple Conflict Handling**: Transactions that conflict are deferred, not re-ordered or partially applied.
-This simplifies logic but can increase latency for high-volume account interactions.

-* **Fixed Port Binding**: The server and validator use hardcoded ports (2001 for UDP, 2002 for HTTP).
-While straightforward, this limits flexibility in multi-instance environments unless recompiled or updated.

-* **No TLS or Auth**: The UDP and HTTP endpoints are unencrypted and unauthenticated, making them unsuitable for production without wrapping layers or reverse proxies.

----

-## Submission

-Please ensure both parts are present:

-* Part 1: `leader-phase/leader-phase.md`
-* Part 2: This project and source code

-Thank you for the opportunity!
+- Transactions are held in memory, so a crash drops in-flight transactions.
+A persistent queue would help.
+- Conflict handling is simple (defer only) which may increase latency under contention.
+- Ports are hardcoded (2001/2002).
+Configurable ports would be more flexible.
+- No TLS or authentication is provided — suitable for experiments, not production.